Last Updated on February 7, 2023 by Matt

 Is the Boosted Rev the best electronic scooter in the world right now?

 It’s hard to tell (and I will likely be biased).
-It is certainly the best from all the others I’ve tried, but I’m just one guy, and there are many other scooters out there I haven’t tried.
+It is certainly the best of all the others I’ve tried, but I’m just one guy, and there are many other scooters out there I haven’t tried.

 One thing is for sure though – you will get your money’s worth.